 Some eczema or stress triggers in the environment can’t be controlled, but many can.
 Triggers range from allergies to changes in the weather.

-Because they can affect baby through her skin, lungs, and digestive system, key areas of concern are air quality, toiletries, fabrics, water, and food.
+Because they can affect baby through their skin, lungs, and digestive system, key areas of concern are air quality, toiletries, fabrics, water, and food.